openstack/watcher/doc/source/dev/environment.rst

     (watcher) $ watcher-decision-engine

-To run Watcher Applier instance, use:
+To run the Watcher Applier service, use:

 .. code-block:: bash